Cox processes driven by transformed Gaussian processes on linear networks -- A review and new contributions: Abstract

 \section{Abstract}

 {There is a lack of point process models on linear networks.
-For an arbitrary linear network, we use isotropic covariance functions with respect to the geodesic metric or the resistance metric to construct new models for isotropic Gaussian processes and hence new models for various Cox processes with isotropic pair correlation functions.
+For an arbitrary linear network, we consider new models for a Cox process with an isotropic pair correlation function obtained in various ways by transforming an isotropic Gaussian process which is used for driving the random intensity function of the Cox process.
 In particular we introduce three model classes given by log Gaussian, interrupted, and permanental Cox processes on linear networks, and consider for the first time statistical procedures and applications for parametric families of such models.
-Moreover, we construct new simulation algorithms for Gaussian processes on linear networks and discuss whether the geodesic metric or the resistance metric should be used for the kind of Cox processes studied in this paper.}
+Moreover, we construct new simulation algorithms for Gaussian processes on linear networks and discuss whether the geode\-sic metric or the resistance metric should be used for the kind of Cox processes studied in this paper.}

 \textbf{Keywords} -- estimation, geodesic distance, interrupted point process, isotropic covariance function, log Gaussian Cox process, moments, permanental Cox point process, resistance metric, simulation.